drewmiley/Hustler/README.md

 npm test
 ```

+## Folder structure

+### Api project

+	+++ api

+This folder contains the mock server calls for the api.

+### Database project

+	+++ db

+This folder contains the database structure which is called by the functions in the api folder.

+### Frontend project

+    +++ web
+    +-- actions
+    |   +-- hustler.js
+    +-- constants
+    |   +-- actions.js
+    +-- containers
+    |   +-- AppContainer.jsx
+    +-- reducers
+    |   +-- hustler.js
+    +-- index.jsx

+This folder contains the frontend web files which call the functions in the api folder to get the required data; the data is then utilised by the react components to display the league data.

 ## Deploying the app

 To deploy the app to gh-pages, there are a couple of steps to follow.